elastic/aws-workshop/page/content/01_Getting started/page-1-aws-marketplace.md

 The first step you need to take is to activate Elastic in your AWS account.
 The best way to do so is to subscribe to Elastic via AWS Marketplace using [ela.st/aws](https://ela.st/aws)
 ![AWS Marketplace](/images/AWS-Marketplace-Elastic-Cloud-Elasticsearch-Service.png)

-During the setup you will need to create an Elastic Cloud Account which automatically starts your 7 days trial.
+During the setup you will need to create an Elastic Cloud Account which automatically starts your 7-day free trial.
 ![Create Elastic Cloud Account](/images/AWS-Marketplace-Elastic-Cloud-Elasticsearch-Service-step2.png)

 You can skip step 3, which is installing the default CloudFormation script.
 We will do that as workshop preparation in a later stage when we will also install the sample app for you.